 Ease of Handling

 The drawback to this nose design is that it has a much bigger profile and is more difficult to fit into tight situations, like some anchor chains or fixed gear.
-Overall, our testers felt that the safety gains of a protected gate outweighed the inconvenience caused by its size, it did make it a little less easy to handle than the CAMP Photon Wire.
+While the safety gains of a protected gate might outweigh the inconvenience caused by its size, it did make it a little less easy to handle than the CAMP Photon Wire.